Eamon Duede | University of Chicago

 My theoretical work in the philosophy of science focuses on the epistemology of emerging technologies, principally artificial intelligence (AI).

-My empirical work in the computational social sciences investigates the roles that methods and institutions play in scientific discovery.
+My empirical work uses computational approaches falling under the broad heading of "Data Science" to investigate the roles that methods and institutions play in scientific discovery.

 I am also interested in the ethics of AI and other emerging technologies such as quantum computing in science, business, and society.